Kallen Pokkudan

-Kallen Pokkudan, also known as Kandal Pokkudan, was an Indian environmental activist and writer from Kerala.
+Kallen Pokkudan (born 1937), also known as Kandal Pokkudan, was an Indian environmental activist and writer from Kerala.
 He was known for his efforts for the protection and proliferation of the mangrove forests in Kerala, since 1989.

 Biography

 Pokkudan was born in 1937 at Iddukkil Thara, a hamlet in the remote village of Ezhom Moola, near Pazhayangadi, in Kannur district in the south Indian state of Kerala in a tribal family to Aringelayan Govindan Parotti and Kallen Vellachi.
 He had minimal education which extended only up to 2nd standard and he took to communism at the age of 18.
 He was more aligned to the radical group in the Communist Party of India, was involved in many people's movement and was arrested on many occasions.
 He was an accused in many cases related to farmers' unrests including a murder case and was incarcerated several times.
 When the party split in 1964, he took sides with the Communist Party of India (Marxist) but de-aligned from party ranks in the 1980s when he became disenchanted with them.

 After his split with the party, Pokkudan spent his time in environmental protection activities, focusing on the protection of the mangrove forests of Kerala.
 He embarked on a mission to plant mangroves across the coastal waters of Kerala and is reported to have planted over one lakh (100,000) mangrove plants in the state.
 He founded the Mangrove School and conducted over 500 classes in various parts of the state in an attempt to educate the masses about the ecological importance of mangroves.
 His last work, Kandal Inangal (Mangrove Species) is a work detailing various species of mangroves found in Kerala.
 Sthalam, a 2012 film by Siva Prasad, has been made on the life of Pokkudan.
 He was one of the protagonists of Papilio Buddha, a 2013 feature film by Jayan Cherian, which focuses on the environmental and spiritual aspects of life.

 Pokkudan was married to Meenakshi and the couple had three daughters, Pushpalatha, Pushpavalli and Rekha and three sons, Anandan, Raghunath and Sreejith.
 Sreejith Paithalen, the last born, is a freelance journalist and has ghost written two of his father's books.
 He died on 27 September 2015, aged 78, at Kannur, succumbing to age related illnesses, his wife preceding him in death, and was cremated at his residence at Pazhayangadi.